-A lot of tests return same-day results, so you can get the right diagnosis and start treatment as soon as possible.
-Other tests may need a longer time to return results, usually taking around 1-2 weeks.
-Your physician will typically ask you in which format you would like to view your results.
+Many tests return same-day results so you can get the correct diagnosis and start treatment as soon as possible.
+Other tests may need longer to return results, usually taking 1-2 weeks.
+Your physician will typically ask you which format you want to view your results.

 Once you test positive for an STI, you will be promptly notified by the testing centre.
-You will be invited for an appointment so that they can discuss with you the test results, interpret what they mean, and give you options for treatment plans.
+You will be invited for an appointment so they can discuss the test results with you, interpret what they mean, and give you options for treatment plans.

-Antibiotic resistance is a phenomenon happening when antibiotics are no longer working to eliminate bacteria.
-These bacteria evolved and changed into a stronger form that is resistant to first-line antibiotic treatment.
-Gonorrhoeal infections have been affected by antibiotic resistance lately due to overuse of antibiotic therapy.
-A new form of the disease called "super gonorrhea” has become unresponsive to usual medications such as ceftriaxone and azithromycin.
+Antibiotic resistance is a phenomenon that happens when antibiotics are no longer working to eliminate bacteria.
+These bacteria evolved and changed into a stronger form resistant to first-line antibiotic treatment.
+Gonorrhoea infections have been affected by antibiotic resistance lately due to overuse of antibiotic therapy.
+A new form of the disease called "super-gonorrhoea" has become unresponsive to medications such as ceftriaxone and azithromycin.

 It is up to the doctors' discretion if your condition warrants an antibiotic course or if it can be managed with alternative treatment methods.

 However, not all STIs can be curable.
 An example of a lifetime STI is HIV.
-Treatment plans for such diseases are focused on alleviating the severity of the symptoms and promoting the patient's comfort.
+Treatment plans for such diseases are focused on alleviating the symptoms' severity and promoting the patient's comfort.

-Uncurable STIs can also leave a huge negative impact on mental health.
-Your GP can refer you to a counsellor to help manage your thoughts and feelings regarding the disease.
+Uncurable STIs can also have a substantial negative impact on mental health.
+Your doctor can refer you to a counsellor to help manage your thoughts and feelings regarding the disease.